Polymer in water

 Figure: Water reservoir after equilibration.
 Oxygen atoms are in red, and hydrogen atoms are in white.

-You can also open the density.dat file to ensure that the system converged toward an equilibrated liquid water system during the 20 ps of simulation.
+Open the density.dat file to ensure that the system converged toward a (reasonably) well-equilibrated liquid water system during the 20 ps of simulation.

 Curves showing the equilibration of the water reservoir